bincrafters/templates/README.md

     1. default - Used for typical packages
     2. header_only - Used for header-only packages
     3. installer - Used for tools installers
+4. Thoroughly review the following files, and edit any lines necessary:
+	1. README.md - Find/Replace `package_name` with your actual package name (3 places)
+	2. conanfile.py - Virtually every line may need editing

 ## Maintaining Templates

 These templates will always contain some duplicate content.
 When a change is required, the most thorough and efficient approach is to use a mechanism which lets you search/find/replace all instances of a particular piece of text in all files at one time.
 Most graphical text editors have a feature for this, and command-line tools like `sed` are also capable of doing this.
+However, the differences between the templates are often subtle and intentional, so most changes should be thought through separately in the context of the template.
+Use your best judgement to avoid mistakes.